North Shore Railway Modellers' Association, Inc

 Valley Central made appearances at our 2013 exhibition and the 2013 Liverpool Model Railway Show, where these photos were taken by David Taylor.

+The westbound (inner) track is DCC and the (eastbound) outer track can be operated as DCC or DC.
+Code 83 track has been used as the point work accommodates fine scale wheels better.
+An 18-road fiddle yard with automatic track selection via rotary switches and diode matrix has been developed.
+There are also eight ancillary sidings.
 The modules are designed to fit into Mainline or Dungog trailers for transport.
-An access drawbridge will be provided to save the creaking knees and backs from the trauma of a duck-under.
+An access drawbridge is provided to save the creaking knees and backs from the trauma of a duck-under.

 This 0 gauge point-to-point shunting layout is based on the docks area of a 'pill' (the word Pill being Welsh for tidal inlet) off the River Severn in the UK.